Further down the page, you'll find some explanations regarding the key similarities and differences between the Stihl RB 400 and the Stihl RB 600.

 The following charts are provided to show you at a glance how the main specs of the Stihl RB 400 compare to the Stihl RB 600.

-- Pressure: With a maximum reachable pressure of 3200 PSI, the Stihl RB 600 provides a much higher force to blast off dirt and grime than the 2700 PSI of the Stihl RB 400.
+- Pressure: The Stihl RB 600 generates a much higher force at its maximum reachable pressure of 3200 PSI, providing superior dirt and grime removal compared to the 2700 PSI of the Stihl RB 400.

-- Water Flow: When operating at low pressure, the RB 600 can generate a noticeably higher maximum volume of water than the RB 400.
-It can deliver up to 3 GPM (gallons per minute), whereas the RB 400 offers a maximum water flow of 2.7 GPM.
-The former should thus allow you to rinse away dirt and debris with quite better efficiency and speed.
+- Water Flow: At low pressure, the RB 600 exhibits a noticeably higher water flow compared to the RB 400.
+With a capacity of up to 3 GPM (gallons per minute) compared to the RB 400's maximum flow of 2.7 GPM, it should enable dirt and debris removal with quite greater effectiveness.

 Design Comparison